-We believe that cash and cash equivalents at April 2, 2022, together with cash flow from operations, will be sufficient to fund our operations, cover our obligations and provide for growth for the next 12 months and into the foreseeable future.
-We maintain cash in U.S. Treasury and other money market funds, some of which are in excess of federally insured limits.
+We believe that cash and cash equivalents at April 1, 2023, together with cash flow from operations, will be sufficient to fund our operations, cover our obligations and provide for growth for the next 12 months and into the foreseeable future.
+We maintain cash in U.S. Treasury and other money market funds, some of which are in excess of federally insured limits, but we have not experienced any losses with regards to such excesses.
 We expect to continue to evaluate potential acquisitions of, or strategic investments in, businesses that are complementary to the Company, as well as other expansion opportunities.
 Such transactions may require the use of cash and have other impacts on our liquidity and capital resources.
-Because of our sufficient cash position, we have not historically sought external sources of liquidity, with the exception of certain credit facilities for the home-only lending programs.
+We have sufficient liquid resources including our recently implemented \$50.0 million Revolving Credit Facility, of which no amounts were outstanding at April 1, 2023.
 Regardless, depending on our operating results and strategic opportunities, we may choose to seek additional or alternative sources of financing in the future.
 There can be no assurance that such financing would be available on satisfactory terms, if at all.
 If this financing were not available, it could be necessary for us to reevaluate our long-term operating plans to make more efficient use of our existing capital resources at such time.
 The exact nature of any changes to our plans that would be considered depends on various factors, such as conditions in the factory-built housing industry and general economic conditions outside of our control.

 State insurance regulations restrict the amount of dividends that can be paid to stockholders of insurance companies.
-As a result, the assets owned by our insurance subsidiary are generally not available to satisfy the claims of Cavco or its legal subsidiaries.
+As a result, the assets owned by our insurance subsidiary are generally not available to satisfy the claims of Cavco or its subsidiaries.
 We believe that stockholders' equity at the insurance subsidiary remains sufficient and do not believe that the ability to pay ordinary dividends to Cavco will be restricted per state regulations.

-The following is a summary of the Company's cash flows for fiscal years 2022 and 2021, respectively:
+The following is a summary of the Company's cash flows for fiscal years 2023 and 2022, respectively:

-Year Ended (\$ in thousands) April 2, 2022 April 3, 2021 9 S Change Cash, cash equivalents and restricted cash at beginning of the fiscal year \$ 339,307 \$ 255,607 \$ 83,700 Net cash provided by operating activities 144,224 114,031 30,193 Net cash used in investing activities (159,102) (23,349) (135,753) Net cash used in financing activities (65,095) (6,982) (58,113) Cash, cash equivalents and restricted cash at end of the fiscal year \$ 259,334 \$ 339,307 \$ (79,973)
+Year Ended (\$ in thousands) April 1, 2023 April 2, 2022 5 S Change Cash, cash equivalents and restricted cash at beginning of the fiscal year \$ 259,334 \$ 339,307 \$ (79,973) Net cash provided by operating activities 255,693 144,224 111,469 Net cash used in investing activities (129,341) (159,102) 29,761 Net cash used in financing activities (102,196) (65,095) (37,101) Cash, cash equivalents and restricted cash at end of the fiscal year \$ 283,490 \$ 259,334 \$ 24,156